bansavage/DB-330-FRD/README.md

 ###Domain Model
 ![Domain Model Design](images/DM.png)

 **Views:** Are created by the App Controller.
 Displays the data provided by the app controller.
-Talks to the App Controller via HTTP and HTTPS requests/responses.
+Talks to the App Controller via HTTP requests/responses.
+They use JavaScript, jQuery, and CSS files.

 **App Controller:** Handles the requests and responses from the views.
 Calls certain middleware to run depending on the request/data received.
 Renders the views.
+Sends error codes and messages to the views.
+Is in charge of authentication and authorization.

-**Middleware:** This takes the input data/instructions from the application controller then manipulates/retrieves data from a model.
+**Middleware:** Is used by the application controller to get and manipulate certain data from given database tables.

-**User Model Middleware:** This takes the input data/instructions from the application controller then manipulates/retrieves data from the User model.

-**Paper Model Middleware:** This takes the input data/instructions from the application controller then manipulates/retrieves data from the Paper model.

-**Model:** This represents the data of an Object.
-Allowing the manipulation and retrieval of it’s data from the database.

-**User Model:** This represents the data of a User.
-Allowing the manipulation and retrieval of it’s data from the database.

-**Paper Model:** This represents the data of a Paper.
-Allowing the manipulation and retrieval of it’s data from the database.

-**Public User:** This will represent a Public’s Users data in the database.
-It will also provide extra functionality to manipulation and retrieval data to the Public (if any).

-**Student User:** This will represent a Student’s Users data in the database.
-It will also provide extra functionality to retrieve data specific to the Students (if any).

-**Faculty User:** This will represent an Faculty’s Users data in the database.
-It will also provide extra functionality to retrieve data specific to the Faculty (if any).

-**Admin User:** This will represent an Admin’s Users data in the database.
-It will also provide extra functionality to retrieve data specific to the Admins (if any).
+**User Model Middleware:** Gets and manipulates data in the database pertaining to a User.
+Ex: Gets all papers of a given user.

+**Paper Model Middleware:** Gets and manipulates data in the database pertaining to a Paper.
+Ex: Gets all keywords and searchable keywords for a paper.

+**Search Model Middleware:** In charge of getting papers data in the database by keywords.
+Ex: Uses keywords and searchable keywords to get specific papers and their info.

 **Database Pool:** This represents the MySQL Driver/Library we are using.
 Inside there is an easy way to create a database pool.
 This will allow for many users to access this application at once without having to worry about the overhead caused by creating a database connection.